foqueiroz/arcdocs.github.io/book/software/libraries/cudnn.md

-# Cudnn
+# cuDNN

 The NVIDIA CUDA&reg; Deep Neural Network library (cuDNN) is a GPU-accelerated library of primitives for deep neural networks. cuDNN provides highly tuned implementations for standard routines such as forward and backward convolution, pooling, normalization, and activation layers.

-Read more about CUDNN on their [website](https://developer.nvidia.com/cudnn).
+Read more about cuDNN on their [website](https://developer.nvidia.com/cudnn).